MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-4.md

 The client application can now determine what features the specific OEM implementation of the PlayReady Device Porting Kit has implemented.
 For more information, refer to structure definitions in source code file source/inc/drmmanagertypes.h.

 The client sends what features the specific OEM implementation of the PlayReady Device Porting Kit has implemented to the server as part of its License Acquisition challenge.
 For more information see [How to Determine What Features a Client Supports](../../Advanced/how-to-determine-client-features.md).

+A license may now contain an Optimized Content Key 2 XMR object.
+When multiple non-leaf licenses from a single license acquisition response containing this XMR object are bound (via Drm_Reader_Bind) in the same DRM_APP_CONTEXT, the client will only perform one asymmetric crypto operation total instead of one per license.
+This can be particularly useful when a client might receive multiple bitrates or streams with different content keys; a single asymmetric crypto operation on the server could eliminate several such operations on the client.
 <br/><br/>

 ### API